SKS-Keyserver/sks-keyserver/README.md

 				4125 9773 973A 612A

-		A check should also be made that the key is signed by trusted intermediates.
-This can be done using; gpg --list-sigs 0x41259773973A612A
+		A check should also be made that the key is signed by trustworthy other keys, this can be done using; gpg --list-sigs 0x41259773973A612A
+		and the fingerprint should be verified through sources in addition to this readme.

 	* gpg --verify sks-x.y.z.tgz.asc
 		A message should indicate a Good signature from